papinet/papiNet-API/1.1.0/order-status.md

 ## Authentication

-We recommend to secure the access to the papiNet API endpoints using the OAuth 2.0 standard, with the _client credentials_ authorization grant.
+We recommend secure the access to the papiNet API endpoints using the OAuth 2.0 standard, with the _client credentials_ authorization grant.

 The _Order Issuer_ sends an API request to create a session, and gets its associated _access token_: